Teen musician Allie Sherlock, a native of Co Cork, is on the rise to fame.

-Then just 12 years old, Sherlock's performance of Ed Sheeran's "Supermarket Flowers" caught the attention of Ellen DeGeneres in the United States, and, in January 2018, she appeared on DeGeneres's famous talk show.
+Just 12 years old at the time, Sherlock's performance of Ed Sheeran's "Supermarket Flowers" caught the attention of Ellen DeGeneres in the United States, and, in January 2018, she appeared on DeGeneres's famous talk show.

 Sherlock stunned viewers with a mesmerizing performance of Adele's hit "A Million Years Ago" in a YouTube clip that has been viewed more than four million times:

 Later in 2018, the young Irish singer continued her rise to fame by signing a five-year deal with Patriot Records, a company owned by One Republic's Ryan Tedders.

 The 15-year-old Cork singer regularly posts covers and busking performances on her social media accounts and has amassed a huge social media following.

 Sherlock can trace some of her social media following back to Canadian superstar Justin Bieber, who shared her cover of his song "Intentions" on his own Instagram story in February this year.

 The pair enjoy a good relationship and Sherlock has called Bieber "an amazing person" in the past.

 However, that relationship turned frosty earlier this year in the wake of the killing of George Floyd in Minneapolis when Bieber called Sherlock out for not using her social media influence in the fight against racism.